AnkitaSatpathy/MyTasks/README.md

 - UI: drag to move and reorder could be better, if I had not accomodated all 3 states in one screen -

+## Assumptions

+- Tasks only move forward (To Do → In Progress → Done)

 ## Trade-Offs

 - SwiftData over CoreData
-- Chose third party Firebase over native cloudkit for sync, becuase of cloudkit does not show the status of sync of each task.
+- Chose third party Firebase over native cloudkit for sync, becuase of its simple async remote database API

 ## Setup